Kiog-Aser/YT-Focus/README.md

 |m|Open __Miscellaneous Menu__.|
 |q|__Quit__ the program.|

-* In order for the __f & t__ option to function, the user must already be logged in to their browser.
+* In order for the __f__ option to function, the user must already be logged in to their browser.

 * Selecting __channel feed__, Browsing __watch history, search history & liked videos__ is done with __rofi__: